wmfs/tymly-base/README.md

 CMD ["node", "./node_modules/@wmfs/tymly-runner/lib/index.js"]
 ```

-Please see [.dockerignore](https://github.com/wmfs/tymly-base/blob/master/.dockerignore) for repo contents exlucded from the Docker image.
+Please see [.dockerignore](https://github.com/wmfs/tymly-base/blob/master/.dockerignore) for repo contents excluded from the Docker image.

 All that is copied from the repo into the image is: